AmnaFaisal/Player-detection-and-tracking-using-Yolov4/README.md

 # How it works
 Prerequisites:
--You need python 3.7 to be able to install the Tensorflow version used in this program.
+- You need python 3.7 to be able to install the Tensorflow version used in this program.
 - Make sure your GPU is disabled, this modification works on CPU only.

 To run this code, clone it your local machine and unzip the folder.